The 9 Best Messaging Apps for Customer Service

 Customer service options

-Telegram doesn't have something like business accounts.
+Telegram doesn't have anything like business accounts.
 Businesses can set up channels or groups , which can be used for marketing and community purposes.

-For 1:1 customer support, you could simply set up a Telegram account and offer it through its interface (this requires a dedicated phone number), or you set up a bot and connect it to a business solution like Userlike.
-Here’s how .
+For 1:1 customer support, you could simply set up a Telegram account and offer it through its interface (this requires a dedicated phone number).
+Alternatively, you could set up a bot and connect it to a business solution like Userlike .

 Customer service options